Jimmy Pinchak: Life and career

 In addition to acting, Pinchak is a blues rock musician.
 In 2014, The Jimmy Jax Pinchak Band released a blues rock album titled Make It Better.
 In 2018, The Jimmy J Pinchak Band released Blue on Arrival.

-Pinchak is a self-taught magician, and has been a member of The Magic Castle since 2007.

-Pinchak received his Juris Doctor degree from Cornell Law School in 2021 and his Bachelor of Science degree from Cornell University in 2018.
+Pinchak earned his Juris Doctor degree from Cornell Law School in 2021 and his Bachelor of Science degree from Cornell University in 2018.